FMazzoni/gmail-datalake-extractor/docs/DEPLOYMENT.md

 1. Use a reverse proxy (nginx, traefik) for SSL termination
 2. Implement proper logging and monitoring
 3. Use Docker secrets or external secret management
-4. Set up automated backups for PostgreSQL and DuckLake data
+4. Set up automated backups for PostgreSQL and S3 storage
 5. Configure proper resource limits and health checks
 6. Use a container orchestration platform (Kubernetes, Docker Swarm)
-7. Configure custom data paths and schema names for your environment
+7. Configure DuckLake with encrypted storage and proper access controls
 8. Monitor background task processing and implement task persistence (Redis/database)
+9. Set up proper S3 bucket policies and IAM roles
+10. Configure PostgreSQL with connection pooling and proper security